millbj92/protobuf_api_server/README.md

 I will definitely be playing with this a lot more in the future.

 The schema is in [./ent/schema/user.go](./ent/schema/user.go) if you'd like to see the model.
 I haven't tested with any other dialects than MySQL.

+To run the app, there are two commands:

+  - ```go run ./cmd/server/```
+  - ```go run ./cmd/client/```

+Once the server is started, it should automatically migrade the users table for you.
+The client will automatically make a Create request, retrieve the results, and send them back to stdout.

+There is a small unit test available as well: [./pb_test.go](./pb_test.go)